Ted's Hiking World Kuna Crest Lakes

 This tree saves me from having to wade the creek

-Presently, a lone backpacker jaunts up the path.
-He is the first human I have seen in nearly eight hours.
+Presently, a lone backpacker jaunts up the path, the first human I have seen in nearly eight hours.
 The man assures me that I am only about ten minutes from the trailhead.
 But that's not good; for if it is true, then I have gone too far.
 Something does not compute, however, because I have not re-crossed the Dana Fork.
 Surely enough, after another ten minutes of walking I do find the crossing, retrieve my shirt, and continue yet another fifteen minutes to the trailhead.

-Dana Fork of the Tuolumne River It is nearly 6 p.m. at the finish
+It is nearly 6 p.m. at the finish

 §: What more need I say?
 After being near the top of my to-do list for several years, this hike has more than lived up to expectations.
 The great diversity of terrain encountered, combined with the exceptional beauty of virtually the entire walk, ranks this as one of my most outstanding outings ever.
-Having covered six miles off-trail also is a personal record for a single day.
-And I wasn't bothered a bit by bugs.
+Having covered six miles off-trail also is a personal record for a single day, and I wasn't bothered a bit by bugs.

-Should ever I revisit the Bingaman Lake area, I will be sure to go over and look down at Spillway Lake, and I will descend to the Kuna Lake shoreline and follow its outlet creek down the hillside.
+Should ever I revisit the Bingaman Lake area, I will be sure to go over and look down at Spillway Lake; and I will descend to the Kuna Lake shoreline and follow its outlet creek down the hillside.

 Go Back